 It wasn’t until I was putting the jeans back on the hanger that I noticed the tag on the second pair.
 That pair was not one size smaller, it was three sizes smaller.
 I nearly laughed out loud.
 In a million years I wouldn’t have attempted to try on jeans that small.
 And had they not been stretchy I wouldn’t have fit into them, but that’s not the point.

 The point is I’m not a size and neither are you.
 Whether the tag says 2 or 22 that doesn’t define who you are.
 It may indicate some of the choices you’ve made, but it does not dictate your value.
 It is easy to place too much importance on the numbers.
-The number on the scale, the number on the tag, the number on the paycheck, the number of Likes.
+The number on the scale, the number on the tag, the number on the paycheck, the number of Likes or Followers.
 No number can determine your worth.
 My husband has loved me the same through all of the sizes in my closet.
 He loves me for the size of my heart, not the size of my jeans.
 I hope you have someone who loves you like that.
 Do your best to love yourself with that kind of resolve.
 You are worth it.